-The Construction Program has been in existence since 1984, with the Mission of producing highly educated and motivated professionals for the construction industry.
-During this time the program has grown to over 250 majors and six (6) dedicated faculty members.
-Students in this program earn a BS degree in Construction Science and Management, which includes a Business Minor, and an industrial internship served after the student’s sophomore year.
-The program is accredited by the American Council for Construction Education (ACCE).
+The Construction Program has been in existence since 1984, with the Mission of producing technically competent and motivated management professionals for the construction industry.
+During this time the program has grown to over 450 majors and ten (10) dedicated faculty members.
+Students in this program earn a BS degree in Construction Science and Management, which includes a Business Administration Minor, and an industrial internship served during the student's sophomore year.
+The program is also accredited by the American Council for Construction Education (ACCE), with employment rates approaching 100% and typical starting salaries between $55,000-$60,000.

-The Mission of the Construction Science and Management program is to achieve a nationally recognized, student-centered, industry-oriented, construction program that prepares graduates to become outstanding future leaders, well versed in relevant management practices, current construction techniques and in the conduct of applied research.
+The Mission of the Construction Science and Management program is to achieve a nationally recognized, student-centered, industry-oriented, construction program that prepares graduates to become outstanding future leaders, well versed in relevant management practices, current construction techniques and methods used to construct the built environment.

-In order for the CSM Program to fullfill its mission statement, the program incorporates the following seven program outcomes:
+In order for the CSM Program to fulfill its mission statement, the program incorporates the following ten program outcomes:

 The BS in Technology Management degree prepares students for professional management positions in industry, or to become public school teachers in the field of Technology Education.
 Industry bound graduates will be prepared for work involving materials, processes, product design and development, quality management, safety management, supply chain issues, facility planning, and similar concepts in industrial management.
 Graduates of the Technology Education track will be prepared to teach a variety of industry and technology related subjects in Texas public schools.
 This degree has three specializations: